Aging brain: Epigenetic age analysis of brain regions

 The cerebellum is the youngest brain region (and probably body part) in centenarians according to an epigenetic biomarker of tissue age known as epigenetic clock: it is about 15 years younger than expected in a centenarian.
 By contrast, all brain regions and brain cells appear to have roughly the same epigenetic age in subjects who are younger than 80.
-These findings suggest that the cerebellum is protected from aging effects, which in turn could explain why the cerebellum exhibits fewer neuropathological hallmarks of age related dementias compared to other brain regions.
+These findings suggest that the cerebellum is better protected from aging effects, which in turn could explain why the cerebellum exhibits fewer neuropathological hallmarks of age related dementias compared to other brain regions.

 Other

-There is research and development of biomarkers, detection systems and software systems to measure biological age of the brain.
+There is research and development of biomarkers of aging, detection systems and software systems to measure biological age of the brain.
 For example, a deep learning software using anatomic magnetic resonance images estimated brain age with relatively high accuracy, including detecting early signs of Alzheimer's disease and varying neuroanatomical patterns of neurological aging.

 Delaying the effects of aging

-The process of aging may be inevitable; however, one may potentially delay the effects and severity of this progression.
+The current state of biomedical technology does not allow to stop and reverse aging.
+However, one may potentially delay the effects and severity of its symptoms.

 While there is no consensus of efficacy, the following are reported as delaying cognitive decline: